Biology

 BIO 507 Seminar on Recent Advances and Current Problems in the Biological Sciences (2 Credits)

 Students in this seminar discuss articles from the primary literature representing diverse fields of biology and present on their own research projects.
-Journal articles will be selected to coordinate with departmental colloquia.
+Journal articles are selected to coordinate with departmental colloquia.
 In alternate weeks, students present talks on research goals, data collection and data analysis.
 This course is required for graduate students and must be taken both years.
+Restrictions: BIO graduate students only.
 Instructor permission required.

 Fall